chatox/networks-science-course/practicum/as01_cytoscape_movie.md

 ## Task

-The task is to write Python code that creates CSV files.
-The CSV files should describe graphs, including connections and attributes.
+The task is to write Python code, in a Jupyter Notebook, that reads the `movie_metadata.csv` file and creates four CSV files.

-1. A movie-movie graph in which two movies are connected if they share the same director or one actor.
+1. The first CSV file should describe the *movie-movie graph* in which two movies are connected if they share the same director or one actor.

-2. An actor-actor graph in which two actors or actresses are connected if they appeared in the same movie.
+2. The second CSV file should describe the *actor-actor graph* in which two actors or actresses are connected if they appeared in the same movie.

+3. The third CSV file should describe *movie attributes*

+4. The fourth CSV file should describe *actor attributes*

 Then, you will open these CSV files from Cytoscape to visualize them.

+This is similar to what you did in one of the practices, but instead of creating the CSV files by hand, you create them using Python.

 ## Mandatory attributes